cmugpi/cmugpi.github.io/topics/bash/input-output/index.md

 Goodbye
 Hello again :D
 # ... with redirection
-$ cat asdf hello.txt 2> myfile.log > myfile.out
+$ cat asdf hello.txt 2> error.log > output.log
-$ cat myfile.log
+$ cat error.log
 cat: asdf: No such file or directory
-$ cat myfile.out
+$ cat output.log
 Goodbye
 Hello again :D
 {% endhighlight %}

 __Note__: we've just been using `cat` and `echo` in these examples because it's a simple command for demos.
-Redirection works on all Linux commands!
+Redirection works on all shell commands!
 {:.ui.info.message}

 ### Sending Both Output Streams